-All rules in this book will be enforced by the game officials, the Sport Commissioner, and the SVAA Board of Directors.
-Some rules contain specific penalties.
+All rules in this book will be enforced by the game officials and the SVAA Board of Directors.
+Some rules contain penalties and penalty limits.
 Others do not.
 For those rules that do not contain a penalty, the Sport Commissioner and/or the Board has full authority to impose whatever penalty they deem appropriate for the violation.

 As the coach, you are the SVAA representative who is responsible for the success or failure of our program.
 To the players and parents, YOU ARE SVAA!
-The essence of SVAA is what happens between you and your athletes.
+The essence of SVAA is what happens between you and the children.
 If done with care and concern, it can be one of the finest educational experiences a child can have.

 SVAA is a unique organization; it exists only because of many people caring about their children and dedicating their time.
 Remember, SVAA is a nonprofit, volunteer organization that sponsors baseball, softball, T-ball, basketball, volleyball, and football events for children.
-Sometimes, in our zeal for perfection, we forget that we are dealing with children.
+Sometimes, in our zeal to see that the best is done, we forget that we are dealing with children.
 But, the best interest of the children is the most important fact in SVAA life.

-HOW WE PLAY THE GAME - It is the policy of SVAA that every participant that signs a contract will be assigned to a team and be given a fair opportunity to play in every game.
-Every participant will be taught the responsibility that he has to his teammates, to his Mother and Father, to his Country, to his God, and to himself.
-Every participant will be treated with kindness and consideration, and at no time will any coach humiliate, embarrass, abuse or mistreat any participant.
+HOW WE PLAY THE GAME - It is the policy of SVAA that every boy and girl that signs a contract will be assigned to a team and be given a fair opportunity to play in every game.
+Every youngster will be taught the responsibility that he has to his teammates, to his Mother and Father, to his Country, to his God, and to himself.
+Every youngster will be treated with kindness and consideration, and at no time will any coach humiliate, embarrass, abuse or mistreat any youngster within the framework of this program.
 All children will be taught that it is not everything to win . . . nor are you a failure if you lose.
-The essence and heart of the SVAA program is the simple philosophy that it is better to have tried and failed than not to have tried at all.
-All coaches are responsible for teaching each participant that the most important aspect of competitive sports is not to win, but to play with all one's ability.
-Each coach will accept the challenge that they will honestly and sincerely do the best they can to teach each participant how to have fun playing whatever sport in which they are involved.
+The essence and heart of the SVAA program are the simple philosophy that it is better to have tried and failed than not to have tried at all.
+All coaches are responsible for teaching each boy and girl that the most important aspect of competitive sports is not to win, but to play with all one's ability.
+Each coach will accept the challenge that they will honestly and sincerely do the best they can to teach each boy and girl how to have fun playing whatever sport it may be.